 Painting Camper Cabinets

 The biggest impact in our camper is definitely the newly painted white cabinets.
 I can’t believe how much of a big change the white paint made…look how bright everything is!
 When choosing the paint we were actually hoping that it would be a little darker grey, but I do love how they turned out.
-First we applied 2 coats of primer, then we applied 2 coats of the paint.
 We made sure to use a durable paint so that we could easily clean off scuffs and dirt that are an inevitable part of camping.
 You can read more about HOW WE PAINTED OUR CAMPER CABINETS in this post here!

 One of our favourite parts of our camper makeover is the addition of the new flooring!
 We opted to use a vinyl hardwood peel and stick flooring that we placed right over our existing linoleum.
-The process of laying it down was quite tedious, as we had to cut around a lot of little corners and edges.
-But it was worth all the work because the flooring looks amazing against the white cabinets!
+The process of laying it down was quite tedious, but it was worth all the work because the flooring looks amazing against the white cabinets!
 Then I finished things off with some cute throw rugs to warm things up.
 I’m in love.
 CLICK HERE TO READ MORE ABOUT THE FLOORING.

 Now Let’s Decorate!